Encouraging Primary Children to Work Systematically

 Systematic working is a useful tool for tackling many other kinds of problem.
 For example in Growing Garlic, a challenging lower primary activity, trying out possible answers in a methodical way gives you insight into the situation and reveals patterns which could ultimately lead to a full solution.

 ii) Working in an order to reach the solution A Mixed-up Clock is a logic problem that involves using the information provided to work out where the numbers are on the clock face.
 In this case, you can only reach the solution by using the clues in a particular order and it is this ordering that constitutes a systematic approach.

-are also examples of this type of task.
+One of Thirty Six and What Do You Need? are also examples of this type of task.

 This article has hopefully helped you to think about how to structure the experiences that you could give children to support them in developing the important mathematical skill of working systematically.
 If they start young and have 'themed' experiences, as suggested above, then they will be more confident at applying this approach.